citusdata/citus_docs/develop/api_udf.rst

 defaults to 'hash' distribution if no distribution method is specified.
 If the table is hash-distributed, the function also creates worker shards based on the shard count configuration value.
-If the table contains any rows, they are automatically distributed to worker nodes.
+If the table contains any rows, they are automatically distributed to worker nodes, but not deleted from the table on the coordinator.
+Leftover local data in distributed tables is inaccessible to Citus queries, and can cause irrelevant constraint violations on the coordinator.
+In order to remove the leftover data, use the :ref:`truncate_local_data_after_distributing_table` function.

 Arguments
 ************************